cpplibv/libv/LIBV-TODO.md

 libv.ui.font: fallback to simple square (render the not found character by 'hand') libv.ui.font: https://www.freetype.org/freetype2/docs/tutorial/step2.html libv.ui.font: We do not check the error code returned by FT_Get_Kerning.
 This is because the function always sets the content of delta to (0,0) if an error occurs.

-libv.ui: Auto set mvp matricies for the UI shaders | (?) | might not be possible

 libv.ppc: new Pre-Processor Compiler library, a cpp "like" pre-processor implementation for shader loading